 10 Ton Dual Action Splitter – Perfect for at home use and for frequent log splitting projects

-• 2 way splitting cuts down job time • Splits logs up to 20.5” in length and 12” in diameter • No hunching over, this unit features a built in stand • Heavy duty log racks • Durable 3200 PSI hydraulic system • Large operator zone for maximum safety • Features professional-grade hydraulics
+• 2 way splitting cuts down job time • Splits logs up to 20.5” in length and up to 12” in diameter • No hunching over, this unit features a built in stand • Heavy duty log racks • Durable 3200 PSI hydraulic system • Large operator zone for maximum safety • Features professional-grade hydraulics

 Powerful 2.5 HP electric motor

 • Push button electric start • Requires standard 20 amp, 115v circuit

 • High density rubber wheels • Easy to move handle